 What is a FICO score?

-An Acronym for Fair Isaac and Company.
-The standard of assessing credit risk for companies was adopted by the three major credit reporting agencies: TransUnion, Experian and Equifax in the mid-80's.
-Scores range from 330 to 850 with the general classifications highlighted below.
+An Acronym for Fair Isaac and Company, a FICO score is the standard of assessing credit risk for companies adopted by the three major credit reporting agencies: TransUnion, Experian and Equifax in the mid-80s.
+Scores range from 330 to 850.

 What is the difference between a credit score and credit report?